EbrahimMo50/Hub-BackEnd/README.md

 Some security consideration might be adjusted and the JWT to be placed in an HttpOnly cookie

 Not all possible exceptions are handled, some transactions could fail need to analyze again, database behaviour and return types are clear and the exceptions are handled

+I REALLY need to put the .vs on the ignore
 ## FrontEnd

 to manifest the app serve the front